Artsakh Defence Army: Central Defense District

 In September 1989, the Central Defense District (also known as the Stepanakert Defense District) was formed on the basis of those battalions.
-The 8th Separate Motorized Rifle Brigade is part of the district, being formed on 14 October 1992.
-It is named after "Commander Vazgen Sargsyan".
+The 8th Separate Motorized Rifle Brigade was part of the district, being formed on 14 October 1992.
+It was named after "Commander Vazgen Sargsyan".

 Hadrut Defense District

 Its first battalion was formed on 16 July 1992.
 The district was formed in September 1992, in accordance with the order of the Chairman of the Committee for Self-Defense of the Artsakh Republic in August 1992.

 Martuni Defense District

 It was formed in September 1991 by the order of the President on the basis of self-defense detachments and platoon operating in the region.
-The Mataghis Military Unit is part of the district.
+The Mataghis Military Unit was part of the district.
 It was based in the Madagiz settlement of the Martakert Province.
 In May 2017, the commander and two deputies of the military unit were dismissed after 3 soldiers drowned after their UAZ-315195 vehicle fell into a reservoir.
-Among its notable commanders was Mikael Arzumanyan, the current Commander of the Defense Army, serving as the commander of the unit at the age of 22.
+Among its notable commanders was Mikael Arzumanyan, serving as the commander of the unit at the age of 22.